espressif/esp-idf/docs/en/api-reference/system/esp_https_ota.rst

 OTA Upgrades with Pre-Encrypted Firmware
 ----------------------------------------

-Pre-Encrypted firmware is a completely independent scheme from :doc:`../../security/flash-encryption`.
+Pre-encrypted firmware is a completely independent scheme from :doc:`../../security/flash-encryption`.
 Primary reasons for this are as follows:

  * Flash encryption scheme recommends using per-device unique encryption key that is internally generated.
 This makes pre-encryption of the firmware on OTA update server infeasible.